Particle energization in relativistic plasma turbulence: solenoidal versus compressive driving: Analysis of energy dissipation

 We show the electron-to-ion heating ratio~$\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ for solenoidal and compressive simulations with varying $\theta_{i0}$ in Fig.~\ref{fig:partition}.
 Here, we utilize the parameter scan with the $384^3$-cell simulations to better compare to previous results in \cite{zhdankin_etal_2019}; the four large ($768^3$-cell) fiducial simulations are overlaid (green diamond markers).
 We find that $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ varies from a minimum of $\sim 0.2$ in the compressive case (and $\sim 0.45$ for the solenoidal case) at our lowest ion temperature of $\theta_{i0} = 1/256$ to a maximum of $1$ at $\theta_{i0} = 10$; there is a monotonic increase of $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ with $\theta_{i0}$ between these two extremes.
 Thus, ions are preferentially heated throughout the semirelativistic regime.
 The asymptotic value of $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i} = 1$ in the ultra-relativistic regime is easily explained by the relativistic mass symmetry of the electrons and ions: both particles must gain the same amount of energy since they obey identical dynamical equations in the ultra-relativistic limit.
 The energy partition in the semirelativistic regime, however, is a nontrivial result.
-As indicated by the fiducial simulations, there is a weak sensitivity of the results to system size at $\theta_{i0} = 1/256$, with larger simulations exhibiting somewhat less ion heating; this is likely due to the limited inertial range ($L/2\pi\rho_i$) in our simulations at low $\theta_{i0}$.
+As indicated by the fiducial simulations, there is only a weak sensitivity of the results to system size at $\theta_{i0} = 1/256$, with the larger simulations exhibiting slightly less ion heating; this is likely due to the limited inertial range in our simulations at low $\theta_{i0}$.
+Larger simulations would be necessary to demonstrate the convergence of the heating ratio in the limit of large $L/\rho_{i0}$ relevant to astrophysical systems.
 There is not a strong sensitivity of our results to the time period analyzed, as long as turbulence is fully developed.

 Due to the lack of an established analytical theory for $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ in this physical regime with the relevant energization mechanisms, we focus on describing the data with a purely empirical fit (with the hope that this could eventually be easily compared to future analytical theories).
 It is natural to expect $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ to decrease with an increasing scale separation between electrons and ions, which motivates considering fits to $\Delta E_{{\rm int},e}/\Delta E_{{\rm int},i}$ using functions parameterized by the ratio of the particle gyroradii, $\rho_e/\rho_i$ (which in turn is a function of $T_i/T_e$ and $\theta_i$, both of which evolve in time).
 Therefore, we consider empirical fits to the data based on a power law in the scale separation,